RyanSchatzberg/Decade-Voting/README.md

 - D/ST - 4,
 - K - 4

-The points a player received divided by the maximum points they could have received by their position is a variable that will be referred to as **points percentage** going forward.
+The points a player received divided by the maximum points they could have received with respect to their position is a variable that will be referred to as **points percentage** going forward.

 **Question 4**: What players have a points percentage of 75% or greater?
 Format points percentage as a number rounded two decimal places.